mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   He paused and sighed.

-  "Transferring you to Heiko Senator.
+  "Transferring you to Heiko Senate.
 Please wait a moment."

   I took the moment of silence to shift to a chair and sit down close to Žesse.
 He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

-  The line opened and an unenthused maman spoke, "Heiko Senator's conduit, Clerk Pomri."
+  The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Clerk Pomri."

   "Clerk Pomri, I have an urgent message for Melna."

-  "Senator Melna is currently in assembly."
+  "Fidelant Melna is currently in assembly."

   "When will she be out?"